Dallas Cowboys legend: NCAA is not minor league football. But should it be?

 “There are critical positions where they need more time.
 They need more snaps.
 They need more practice.”

-Moose, who has served as a football NFL color analyst on Fox for years, recently accepted a gig as director of player personnel for the XFL franchise in Dallas, which will begin play in 2020.
+Moose, who has served as a football NFL color analyst on Fox for years, recently accepted a gig as director of player personnel for the XFL franchise in Dallas, which will begin play in 2020 and play its home games at Globe Life Park in Arlington.

 The college football season begins in approximately two months, which gives us ample time to prepare for the moral outrage at a system that “exploits free labor in return for universities to make billions.” #AngryFaceEmoji #ImSoMad #LoudNoises

 The system is flawed, and it is the closest thing that exists to an actual minor leagues for pro football.
-But Moose’s larger point is correct: The NCAA is not a true minor league football league, and the sport’s developmental system is well behind hockey, football and basketball.
+But Moose’s larger point is correct: The NCAA is not a true minor league, and the sport’s developmental system is well behind hockey, football and basketball.

 In season, per NCAA rules, a college football player can spend no more than 20 hours a week on athletic activities.